 McCann Erickson - or just plain McCann as it is increasingly better-known - still claims to be the biggest worldwide agency network by global footprint.
 The main agency specialises in traditional advertising, but it also offers a broad range of other marketing services under the banner of the McCann Worldgroup, which coordinates input from several other Interpublic-owned agencies including Momentum, MRM, Futurebrand and Weber Shandwick.
 A dynamic force during the 1990s, McCann stumbled badly at the beginning of the following decade, distracted by accounting irregularities and management problems.
 The loss of the prestigious Coke Classic account in several important markets was a severe blow.
 McCann recovered some of its composure and steadily re-strengthened its client portfolio during the 2000s, before stumbling again from 2010 onwards.
 Despite its worldwide presence, it has come under intense pressure from more nimble competitors in several key markets, and has had to fight hard to keep hold of key clients like Verizon, Microsoft and General Motors.
-A change of CEO at the end of 2012 appears to have restored McCann's poise and performance since then has been generally solid.
+A change of CEO at the end of 2012 restored McCann's poise and performance since then has been generally solid.

 Account assignments & selected contact information